mpatacchiola/blog/_posts/2016-12-21-dissecting-reinforcement-learning-2.markdown

 env.render()
 ```

-Running the snippet above we get the following print on screen.
+Running the snippet above we get the following print on screen:

 ```
  -  -  -  *